About the programme

 The objective of the Bachelor’s Degree Programme in Digital Concept Development is to teach the graduate the necessary skills to independently carry out strategic and business-oriented concept development, primarily on digital platforms and with a global perspective.

-The degree programme also enables the graduate to work with digital strategic development of commerce, design, marketing and communication concepts for interactive digital solutions with a global perspective.
+The degree programme also enables the graduate to work with digital strategic development of commerce, design, marketing and communication concepts for interactive and interconnected digital solutions with a global perspective.

 Description of the programme

 Lessons will be a combination of taught relevant theory as well as practical hands-on learning.
 This means that project groups will develop digital communications solutions concurrently with being taught individual subjects.

 The purpose of the first semester is to introduce the student to multidisciplinary digital concept development.
 The student learns to develop value-creating digital concepts for companies and organisations with a focus on the end user.
 Special focus areas are: